 "My name is Tom Smits and I am 23 years old.
 I graduated from high school in Thailand and did my bachelor's in Economic and Social history in Scotland.
 I just started my master's Biobased Science in Wageningen, with a specialisation in biobased and circular economy".

 How did you decide to study at Wageningen University?

 "I decided to study at Wageningen University because it is a world-renowned university for Life Sciences that contribute a lot with research in the sustainable industry field.
 I also found it interesting that the campus is integrated in a way that students are not only confronted with education but also with business and industry.

 I chose this masters to be part of a growing and exciting industry, truly preparing students for future challenges.
 Until now, I am very satisfied with my programme as it challenges me to understand all aspects of biobased sciences in an interdisciplinary approach.
 Therefore, this course is a great starting point to get into this innovative and developing industry".

-I was overwhelmed with the amount of opportunities there were outside your study.
-I joined everything I could and tried to go to all the introduction drinks, talks and meetings.
+"I was overwhelmed with the number of opportunities outside of my study.
+I joined a lot of activities and tried to go to all the introduction drinks, talks and meetings.
 You realise that Wageningen is a network hub and everyone is willing to help out.
-Through this network hub I’ve been able to go to Uganda to work on a consultancy project with aim of closing loops.
+Through this network hub, I’ve been able to go to Uganda to work on a consultancy project with the aim of closing loops.

-I don’t know yet what I want to do for my thesis and internship, because there are so many interesting aspects implemented in this masters.
-And every week my interest changes, for example I never knew that phosphorus cycles and phosphorous recovery would take my interest, but after the lectures in the course Circular Economy, I loved this topic and read more and more about it.
+"I have not decided yet what I want to do for my thesis and internship, because there are so many interesting aspects implemented in this masters.
+And every week I find different interests.
+For example, after the lectures in the Circular Economy course, I became curious about phosphorus cycles and phosphorus recovery.
 Nevertheless, I’ve always had an interest in agriculture and food security so I think that I will be focusing on this area".